FuyuByakko/meatbot/README.md

 ### A script runner to automate browsing and getting content from webpages.

-### Optimized to work with getting online tickets to a Japanese Yakiniku store, but can be utilized to run any script on most pages.
+#### The original purpose was to automate taking online tickets to a Japanese Yakiniku store.
+#### The idea then further grew and developed, so that it can now be utilized to run any script on most pages.

-### (Single page, dynamic pages are not  yet fully supperted, but can be circumvented by using delays :) )
+#### (Single page apps, dynamic pages are not  yet fully supported, but can be circumvented by using delays (DELAY or Check presence) :) )

 ***